Harm Reduction 101: How States Can Use Opioid Settlement Funds to Save Lives

 January 4, 2023

-As overdose deaths in the US continue to climb, additional evidence-based policies are needed.
+As drug overdose deaths in the US continue to climb, additional evidence-based policies are needed.
 Harm reduction practices have been increasingly adopted to fill this need and mitigate the public health crisis.
-To help explain this movement, we spoke with Sabrina Gattine, a master’s student at the Bloomberg School of Public Health working with the Bloomberg Overdose Prevention Initiative.
+To help explain this movement, we spoke with Sabrina Gattine, a master’s student at the Johns Hopkins Bloomberg School of Public Health working with the Bloomberg Overdose Prevention Initiative.
 She most recently worked in harm reduction at the Philadelphia Department of Public Health.

 What is harm reduction?